cpprev/minecraft-ansible/README.md

     file "hosts" and change ansible_host variable

+    file "group_vars/all" :
-    file "group_vars/all" and change user and group variables
+    - change user and group variables
+    - change mc_dl_link variiables to the minecraft server version you want to deploy

 # Install the server prerequisites